 Apila Pepita’s (b.
 1991) colorful pastel toned works focus on the topics of gender diversity, feminism and sexuality. apilapepita.com

 Ville Salervo´s (b.
 1979) digital illlustration series Deus Ex Machina shows different “god machines” that have somehow influenced human history and the present state of the world. villesalervo.com

 Reka Kiraly’s (b.
 1977) solo exhibition will open up the illustrator’s work process for everyone.
 It consists of ink drawings and sketches from notebooks, drawings on paper rolls and interactive paper puzzle and 3 actual books. rekakiraly.com

-The gallery has been set up in the premises of the Finnish Illustration Association.
-In addition to Laura Lehtinen’s mural (in the picture below), permanent works in the venue include ones by illustrators Ricardo Cavolo and Ilona Partanen and designer Mariana Núñez Sánchez.
+In addition to the temporary exhibitions, permanent works in the venue include ones by illustrators Laura Lehtinen (picture below), Ricardo Cavolo and Ilona Partanen, and designer Mariana Núñez Sánchez.